 - When you need to index large numbers of items (50,000 and up), Solr performs better.

 - Solr is more robust.
-If your site depends on search as the primary interface, consider using Solr.
+If your site depends on search as the primary interface, we recommend using Solr.

 If you do move from Lucene to Solr, be aware that Lucene and Solr score search results in slightly different ways (which can look like there is something wrong unless you know this).